Valentin331/Kamiq/README.md

 5. All support for providing custom error and error logger middlewares
 6. All file upload and processing support
 7. Add support for server-wide loggers
+8. Add custom errors and handle more errors

 ### 4.2.
 Low priority
 1. Add support for registering vanilla express routes